Green Hydrogen As A Key To Carbon Free Economy

 Applied Areas of Green Hydrogen

 Hydrogen can be used in two ways: burnt to produce heat or fed into a fuel cell to produce electricity.
-According to 2018 CSIRO report, potential applications for hydrogen are:
+According to the 2018 CSIRO report, potential applications for hydrogen are:

 • As a raw material for synthetic fuel production